Strides Pharma to demerge CDMO, soft gelatin biz into separate entity | Technology

 - India

-Strides Pharma Science on Monday said its board has approved a scheme of arrangement among group entities in order to create a separate contract development and manufacturing entity, OneSource.
+Strides Pharma Science on Monday said its board has approved a scheme of arrangement among group entities to create a separate contract development and manufacturing entity OneSource.

-The company's board has approved a scheme of arrangement amongst Strides Pharma Science, Steriscience Specialties and Stelis Biopharma, the drug firm said in a regulatory filing.
+The company's board has approved a scheme of arrangement among Strides Pharma Science, Steriscience Specialties and Stelis Biopharma, the drug firm said in a regulatory filing.

 The arrangement will see the demerger of the CDMO (contract development and manufacturing organisation) and soft gelatin business of Strides into Stelis, it stated.
 It would also involve the demerger of the CDMO business of Steriscience into Stelis.